AndyIbanez/andyibanez-com/content/posts/understanding-async-await-in-swift.md

 *This article is part of my [Modern Concurrency in Swift](/posts/modern-concurrency-in-swift-introduction/) article series.*

+*This article was originally written creating examples using Xcode 13 beta 1.
+The article, code samples, and provided sample project have been updated for Xcode 13 beta 3.*

 ###### Table of Contents

 1. [Modern Concurrency in Swift: Introduction](/posts/modern-concurrency-in-swift-introduction/)